Viewing entries tagged

 Courtesy Galerie Buchholz, Galerie Chantal Crousel, Paris, Maureen Paley, London, David Zwirner, New York

-Katinka Bock meets Nick Mauss at Espace Louis Vuitton Munich
+Katinka Bock + Nick Mauss at Espace Louis Vuitton *The Architecture of Resonance

-Katinka Bock meets Nick Mauss at Espace Louis Vuitton Munich
+Katinka Bock + Nick Mauss at Espace Louis Vuitton *The Architecture of Resonance

 Katinka Bock + Nick Mauss at Espace Louis Vuitton